 Of course, the main focus of this book is mastering the art of manifesting.
 Hence, it’s in my top five because of my constant yearning to learn more about manifesting and the law of attraction.
-I really liked it was discovering all of his research, and he sighted so many books I’d not ever read.
+I liked discovering all of his research, and he sighted so many books I’d never read.

 One of the core takeaways for me was about love and relationships.
 That we are basically in relationships to help each other heal our childhood and adulthood wounds.
 The more compassion we can have and be with that special person, the better we can help each other heal.
 That’s something I’ve carried with me throughout all my relationships and has stuck with me.

-I’d highly recommend any of her other books, especially The Law of Divine Compensation, Enchanted Love: The Mystical Power Of Intimate Relationships, and A Woman’s Worth.
-I even met her a few times and got her to sign my copy and also sign my prayer book by her – Illuminata.
+I’d highly recommend her other books, especially The Law of Divine Compensation, Enchanted Love: The Mystical Power Of Intimate Relationships, and A Woman’s Worth.
+I even met her a few times and got her to sign my copy and my prayer book by Illuminata.

 #3 The Handbook to Higher Consciousness by Ken Keyes Jr. – This book was written in 1975 and is a classic in the field of higher consciousness.
 It’s a short yet deep read into our minds and how he breaks it down into two consciousness of human living – we’re either in lower consciousness (according to Ken, 99% of people in the western world) or higher consciousness.
 The goal of this book is for you to find the living love way to happiness through your higher consciousness, which is what Ken calls the “Science of Happiness.”

 He wants to help you end the struggle of your lower consciousness, which is run by your ego and focuses on security, sex, ego rushes, money, prestige, power, and status.
-And by focusing on these things, you get endless amounts of struggle with resentments, worry, suspicion, anger, jealousy, and fear.
-He emphasizes that it’s not these things that create an unhappy life; it’s the internal mental addiction or desire for them that keeps you from enjoying your life.
+And by focusing on these things, you get endless amounts of struggle with resentment, worry, suspicion, anger, jealousy, and fear.
+He emphasizes that these things do not create an unhappy life; the internal mental addiction or desire for them keeps you from enjoying your life.
 I’d liken it to being attached to the ego-self.
 The mind is a strange and curious thing.
-There are countless books written about how to control, tame, and wrestle it to happiness.
+Countless books have been written about controlling, taming, and wrestling it to happiness.

-I really loved this book and why it impacted me so much because of how he explained that there is another way to live.
-You don’t have to let your mind control your life – YOU control your life, YOUR HIGHER SELF controls it.
-Your mind or left brain is sole job is to keep you safe, comfortable, complacent, and solve all your problems or other’s problems.
+I really loved this book and how it impacted me so much because he explained that there is another way to live.
+You don’t have to let your mind control your life – YOU control your life, and YOUR HIGHER SELF controls it.
+Your mind or left brain’s sole job is to keep you safe, comfortable, and complacent and solve all your problems or others’ problems.

 If you’re interested in this book, I’d also highly recommend checking out Letting Go by David R. Hawkins and A Guide to Rational Living by Albert Ellis and Robert A. Harper, first published in 1961.

 #4 Think and Grow Rich by Napoleon Hill – This book is a classic for ALL entrepreneurs.
-If you own your own business, this is a MUST read.
-This opened my eyes to so much when I was first starting my business.
+If you own your own business, this is a MUST-read.
+This opened my eyes a lot when I started my business.
 I was so glad my mentor recommended it to me.
 It begins with the best quote by Napoleon Hill that I know by heart now: “Whatever your mind can conceive, it can achieve.”
 This book is a classic and first came out in 1937.
 The edition I have was published in 2004.
 It’s the original restored and revised version.

-This book is intriguing and came out of Napoleon’s interviews with the titans of that period.
+This book is intriguing and came from Napoleon’s interviews with the titans of that period.
 Andrew Carnegie gave him the “magic formula” for making his tremendous fortune and many others.
-Carnegie gave him the idea to interview all the successful people he gave the formula to and write this book to share it to help countless people create success.
+Carnegie gave him the idea to interview all the successful people.
+He gave the formula and wrote this book to share it to help countless people create success.
 This book contains universal truths that explain the relationship between belief and success.

-This book explains using 13 universal principles about why some people create massive wealth while others fail to make it.
+This book uses 13 universal principles to explain why some people create massive wealth while others fail to make it.
 Since 1937, it’s always been a reference book for people who want to get rich.
 I’d highly recommend it.
-Hill has a unique writing style that I feel like he’s talking right to me over a cup of coffee – a must-read.
+Hill has a unique writing style that I feel he’s talking right to me over a cup of coffee – a must-read.

-If you’re interested in this book, I’d also highly recommend The Sucess System that Never Fails By W. Clement Stone.
-I found a copy at a used book store.
+If you’re interested in this book, I’d recommend The Sucess System that Never Fails By W. Clement Stone.
+I found a copy at a used bookstore.
 It was initially published in 1962 by Prentice Hall.

-If you’ve ever been curious about how the law of attraction works or want to get better at it, I’d highly recommend this book.
+If you’ve ever been curious about how the law of attraction works or want to get better at it, I recommend this book.
 Also, if you’ve seen The Secret or read the book, you have to get this one!
-Esther and Jerry were in the movie, and they were edited out because they were too “woo woo,” for it.
+Esther and Jerry were in the movie, and the rumor is they were edited out because they were too “woo-woo” for it.
 In my opinion, this book is the core handbook on learning how to turn your thoughts into things.

 Here’s a BONUS book.
 If you are suffering from a loss, ending, and going through a difficult time, this book was so monumental in helping me.

 #6 Broken Open: How Difficult Times Can Help Us Grow by Elizabeth Lesser – What I loved about this book is how she takes a spiritual and psychological point of view when dealing with illness, grief, divorce, loss of a job, or other challenges.
-She’s a terrific writer and tells these stories that make you laugh, cry, and definitely relate.
+She’s a terrific writer who tells stories that make you laugh, cry, and relate.
 Elizabeth also gives you some great insights and steps you can take to pick yourself up off the floor.
-That you have a choice, you can keep laying there, or you can choose to grow and be “broken open.”
+That you have a choice, you can keep lying there, or you can choose to grow and be “broken open.”

 Elizabeth was one of the Omega Institute co-founders, one of the largest spiritual retreat centers on the east coast.
-She’s taken all of her experience, knowledge, storytelling, and shares her insights, practical guidance, personal memoir, and offers you tools to help you make that choice of being defeated or transformed.
+She’s taken all of her experience, knowledge, and storytelling, shares her insights, practical guidance, and personal memoir, and offers tools to help you choose to be defeated or transformed.